Bearing-Distance Flocking with Zone-Based Interactions in Constrained Dynamic Environments: Zone-Based Flocking Model

 For each individual, four concentric zones are defined: the innermost zone of repulsion, the inner annular region of conflict, the intermediate annular region of attraction, and the outermost annular region of surveillance.
 Without loss of generality, we consider the repulsion zone to be an interval in 1D, a circular area in 2D, and a spherical volume in 3D, all within a distance (or radius) \( r_i \).
 The conflict zone is the inner annular region between the repulsion zone and a larger perceptual zone, extending to a distance (or radius) \( c_i \) from the individual.
 The attraction zone is the intermediate annular region between the conflict zone and a further perceptual zone, extending to a distance (or radius) \( a_i \) from the individual.
 Finally, the surveillance zone is the outermost annular region, extending to a distance (or radius) \( s_i \) from the individual.
 Briefly, the reaction zone for each individual is divided into four zones as follows: \begin{enumerate} \item Repulsion: the innermost zone, \item Conflict: the inner annular region, \item Attraction: the intermediate annular region, \item Surveillance: the outermost annular region. \end{enumerate} These zones are illustrated in Fig.~\ref{fig:zones}.

-In our model, group flocking emerges from the following individual behavioral rules, based on local perception in the zones defined above.
-These rules are as follows: \begin{enumerate} \item Local separation: Move away from neighbors in the repulsion and conflict zones until they are positioned at the boundary of the latter zone,
+In our model, group flocking emerges from the following individual behavioral rules or interactions, based on local perception in the zones defined above.
+These interactions, classified into two distinct groups, are as follows: \begin{enumerate} \item[] \textit{Attraction-driven:}

 \item Local cohesion: Move to the weighted average position of the neighbors in the conflict and attraction zones,

 \item Local alignment: Move to the weighted average velocities of the neighbors in the conflict and attraction zones,